fleetdm/fleet/handbook/engineering/README.md

 6. When all bugs are fixed, follow the [writing a feature guide](https://fleetdm.com/handbook/engineering#write-a-feature-guide) process to publish an article announcing Fleet same-day support for the new major release.

+### Maintain TUF repo for secure agent updates

+Instructions for creating and maintaining a TUF repo are available on our [TUF handbook page](https://fleetdm.com/handbook/engineering/tuf).

 ## Rituals

 <rituals :rituals="rituals['handbook/engineering/engineering.rituals.yml']"></rituals>